-(b) A feet or wider shoulders, and Bicycle Lanes.
-The width of the traveled is determined above. (b) 4 feet or wider shoulders should be used on open-ditch type roadway cross section, unless special constraints restrict their use. (c) On some open-ditch type roadways 1-2 feet paved shoulder may be approved by Baldwin County.
-If approved, this paved area Would be sloped at the same rate as the traveled way, but would be considered as part of the shoulder width. (d) The area adjacent to the traveled way with a curb and gutter cross section design or open ditch will have a minimum clear zone of
+(b) 4 feet or wider shoulders should be used on open-ditch type roadway cross section, unless special constraints restrict their use.

+(c) On some open-ditch type roadways 1-2 feet paved shoulder may be approved by Baldwin County.
+If approved, this paved area Would be sloped at the same rate as the traveled way, but would be considered as part of the shoulder width.

-2 feet.
+(d) The area adjacent to the traveled way with a curb and gutter cross section design or open ditch will have a minimum clear zone of 2 feet.